Gold Coast / Cairns (Australia)

 Gold Coast to Cairns

 The Gold Coast is just such a mellow, clean, and pleasant place to live.
-After our extended beach stay, we headed up to the Tropical North for a couple of weeks in Cairns to see one of the natural wonders of the world: The Great Barrier Reef.
+After wrapping up our extended beach stay, we headed up to the Tropical North for a couple of weeks in Cairns to see one of the natural wonders of the world: The Great Barrier Reef.

 Barbie and I both absolutely loved our time in Australia.
 More than anything, we just enjoyed being surrounded by the locals.
 We’ll miss their kindness, their friendly demeanor, and those Aussie accents—which I still can’t stop Barbie from imitating to this day.